President: Anne Peterson, MD, MPH

 Treasurer: Rick Santos, MBA, MTS

-Rick Santos, MBA, MTS is President and CEO of the Africa Christian Health Network, Board Chair of the Joint Learning Initiative on Faith and Local Communities, and a Fellow at InterAction focusing on Faith and Development and localization.
+Rick Santos, MBA, MTS is President and CEO of Church World Service.
+Prior to his current position, he led the Africa Christian Health Network, and was Board Chair of the Joint Learning Initiative on Faith and Local Communities, and a Fellow at InterAction focusing on Faith and Development and localization.
 From 2009 to 2018 Rick was the President and CEO of IMA World Health, and in his nine years there led the organization through a period of rapid growth that included increasing program impact and building healthy communities in some of the most difficult places in the world.
 Rick led the IMA merger with Lutheran World Relief and stayed on as Senior Advisor through 2019.

 Members at Large